github-rich/copperboom/_posts/2025-03-28-What's your favourite Gilmore Girls scene.md

 ---
 layout: post
 title:  "What's your favourite Gilmore Girls scene?"
-subtitle: "It's a difficult - possibly impossible - question to answer, but we like a challenge."
+subtitle: "... or how I spent the last ten minutes chuckling to myself."
 originally-posted: 2012-12-10
 image: /assets/images/s02e05 lake.png
 image-alt-text: Luke and Jess striding just before one takes a dive
 categories: archive editorial hypothetical
 ---
-To prove it can be done, here’s mine.
-But first the runners-up (runner-ups?)... the close contenders:

-> Episode One, where they both put on Macy Gray
+My chain of thoughts was interrupted today by a colleague asking me what I was thinking about.
+I’d been away with the fairies, a dappy smile on my face.  ”Favourite pizza”, I replied - my go-to - but actually I was replaying Gilmore Girls scenes in my head.

+__What's your favourite scene from Gilmore Girls?__  It's a difficult - possibly impossible - question to answer.
+Favorite in what way?
+For all the reasons you’re here reading about a show that ended five years ago.
+Something sweet but honest?
+Something that gave you a perspective on growing up or parenting?
+Some inspired kookiness that just made you laugh when you needed it?
+Perhaps all the above.
+I like a challenge and I’m not scared of getting shot down.
+So here are my close contenders:

+> From the pilot, Lorelai and Rory argue, then simultaneously put on Macy Gray’s CD.
+It’s amusing and clever and perfectly pitches us the overlap in their temperaments.

+> Luke’s horoscope and declaration: He’s all in / “Would you just stand still?”

+> Stars Hollow’s fairwell to Rory, where Melissa McCarthy is barely holding it together

 > “Hole.
 HOLE.
-Hole - dirt... bed, dirt?
+Hole – dirt… bed, dirt?
 HOLE.”
-(I’m paraphrasing here)
+I’m paraphrasing here.

-> The town loner protesting - or maybe supporting - noodlescooze

-> Stars Hollow’s fairwell to Rory, where Melissa McCarthy is genuinely barely holding it together

-If I had to pick my absolute favourite scene, it’s Lorelai sweeping pizza crusts under the sink.
-So there, I’ve said it.
-And I totally reserve the right to change my mind 24 times in the next 5 minutes.
+But in this thirty second window between typing and posting, if I had to pick my absolute favourite scene, it’s Lorelai sweeping pizza crusts under the sink – and getting caught by Rory.
+It’s got their role reversal, abuse of the kitchen and it’s just a damn funny thing to do.

-Oh but wait there's:

-> Luke persuades Jess into an involuntary swim

-> The 24-hour dance marathon

-> Luke’s timing finally falls into sync as he walks in on Lorelai’s karaoke

-> Cyrus moves a little to the left

-Anyone else wonder how bad the takeout from Al’s Pancake World really is?
-I'm hankering for a chow mein sandwich right now.

 __Too hard?
-How about two from your top five?__
+How about two favourite scenes from your top ten?__
+__Anyone else wonder how bad the takeout from Al’s Pancake World really is?__  I only ask because I'm hankering for a chow mein sandwich right now.
 __What’s your favourite pre-credits scene?__